Posted in: Comics, Current News, Pop Culture | Tagged: boris johnson, guido fawkes

 Ten years ago, I went to the Guido Fawkes 10th Anniversary party on Pall Mall, between Parliament and the Palace.
 I filmed a few bits and took a few photos, which, courtesy of the calibre of the guests and the letting-your-hair-down aspect of the event, went a little viral.

 Last night, they did it all again, partly for the party but also to announce that Guido Fawkes blog founder and owner Paul Staines was to step down from running the site in favour of former employee and recently ennobled Lord Ross Kempsell.
 I was invited as the Guido Fawkes cartoonist, and though I do fear being out of my depth at such events, it remains a fascinating glimpse into a different and sometimes very weird world.
 I was in the belly of the beast.
 I don't always share Guido's right-wing libertarian political thrust, but I do share their attitude towards politicians of all stripes, as well as much of their approach to reportage, embracing the tabloid aspects.
-And a cartoon allowed and encouraged to have a rich variety of targets, often to enrage its audience.
-And to actually be read by the people it's about.
-And last night, plenty of my targets were in that room.
+With a cartoon allowed and encouraged to have a rich variety of targets, often to enrage its audience… and to actually be read by the people it's about.
+Last night, plenty of my targets were in that room.

 Ten years ago, the guest list was rather more across-the-floor than it was last night, and there were no Labour or Lib Dem politicians present, for example.
 But "three Conservative Party leaders, two former Prime Ministers, and two Reform Party leaders" was a Partridge In A Pear Tree verse I wasn't expecting.
 I didn't do any sketches, but I did find myself in a fascinating conversation between employees of the right-wing Spectator and left-wing New Statesman magazines who found a common cause.
 Was berated by one Conservative MP who was incensed by a cartoon I drew three years ago.
 I am still not sure which one.
 I did talk to Boris Johnson, and after sharing our common love, Tintin, I was delighted to discover he was a fan of my cartoons.
 I also talked to Liz Truss and was delighted to discover that she wasn't.
 This made the realisation that everyone at the event had posh calligraphy nameplates – aside from Liz Truss, who had seemingly been drawn on in Biro – even more delightful.